On the Real Zeroes of Half-integral Weight Hecke Cusp Forms: The Strategy

 and

 However, it is hard to benefit from this due to lack of understanding on how choose the coefficients $x_\ell$ optimally in the mollifier.

-It might be possible to make this kind of reasoning work, but in order to keep the article reasonably short and avoiding various arduous technical/notational complications, we have decided not to pursue this approach in the present work.
-The approach outlined introduces a library of additional variable and intricate cross-conditions involving various variables that seem troublesome to deal with.
-We plan to investigate this possibility in a future work.

-It is also interesting to work out whether the methods of the present paper can be combined with mollifying using an Euler product \cite{Soundararajan2009, Harper2013, Radziwill-Soundararajan2015} as in the the work of Lester and Radziwi{\l\l} to prove a result that holds for a positive proportion of forms, of course assuming GRH.
+A more promising approach, originating from \cite{Soundararajan2009, Harper2013, Radziwill-Soundararajan2015}, would be to use an Euler product mollifier as in the work of Lester and Radziwi{\l\l} \cite{Lester-Radziwill2021}.
+This leads to major technical complications when computing the fourth moment of the Fourier coefficients.
+Nevertheless, it is likely that this approach can be pushed through and we will investigate this possibility in a future work\footnote{After the present manuscript was accepted for publication, a result that holds for a positive proportion of forms has been obtained by the author \cite{Jaasaari2026} using an Euler product mollifier.}.
 We emphasise that the purpose of the present article is to demonstrate that one is able to deduce highly non-trivial information about the zeroes of half-integral weight Hecke cusp forms using methods very different from those used in the integral weight case that do not produce strong results in the present setting.